kushalbose92/kushalbose92.github.io/_pages/about.md

   - /about.html
 ---

 I’m Kushal, an AI researcher working on deep learning for graphs.
+Currently, I am pursuing my postdoctoral research under [Prof. Michael Cochez](https://scholar.google.com/citations?user=JuZrOtoAAAAJ&hl=en) at Åbo Akademi University, a member university of the pan-European ELLIS network.

 I am also interested in handling data in non-Euclidean spaces.
 My research experience includes various problems in long-range interactions, such as Oversmoothing, Oversquashing, and Graph Heterophily.
 I have also explored the domain of Graph Transformers and various Positional Encodings.
 During my PhD tenure, I was supervised by [Prof. Swagatam Das](https://www2.isical.ac.in/~swagatam.das/).

 On April 13, 2026, I was awarded the Doctor of Philosophy in Computer Science by the Indian Statistical Institute, in the presence of [Prof. Jaya Sil](https://www.iiests.ac.in/IIEST/Faculty/cs-js) as the external examiner.